-For existing housing, DHA may accept units for placement under AHAP contract either by a passed HQS inspection or by the local municipality's Certificate of Occupancy issued within 12 months of contract execution.

-If the unit passes the pre-HAP contract inspection a subsequent inspection is not required at the time of initial occupancy of the unit.
+For existing housing, DHA may accept units for placement under an AHAP contract either by a passed HQS inspection or by the local municipality's Certificate of Occupancy issued within 12 months of contract execution, provided that the Certificate of Occupancy demonstrates compliance with HQS or equivalent standards.
+If the unit passes the pre-HAP contract inspection, a subsequent inspection is not required at the time of initial occupancy of the unit, unless otherwise required by HUD.